 The trees present in the thorn forest have long roots which penetrate deeper into the soil in search of water.

 In these trees, the leaves are thick and also small to minimize evaporation.

 Tropical Thorn Forest and Scrubs

-The tropical Thorn forests and the Scrubs are the most dominant variety of forests or that experience an average rainfall of which is less than 70cm.
+The tropical Thorn forests and the Scrubs are the most dominant variety of forests that experience an average rainfall of less than 70cm.
 70cm is a very scanty rainfall.
 These kinds of vegetation are usually seen in the semi-arid regions of India like in Rajasthan, Gujarat, Chhattisgarh, Madhya Pradesh, Uttar Pradesh, Haryana, and other drier areas of the Deccan Plateau.

 The Features of These Kinds of Forests are:

 The vegetation includes the stunted trees with thorny bushes.